Great Glen Way - 7 Days & 6 Nights7 Days & 6 Nights 4.6 Read 235 reviews

 A hearty breakfast is included each morning.
 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will more than happy to provide a packed lunch on request and this can be booked on arrival.
 Dinner is available either at your accommodation or nearby pubs and restaurants and your guide book will have details.

-- 6 Nights in hand-picked accommodation in B&B's, guest houses and small hotels
+- Hand-picked accommodation in B&B's, guest houses and small hotels

 - Baggage transfers